karimdaghari/pomotroid/README.md

 **Why Vue?
 Why not React?**

-TL;DR: Because out of the four options (Angular, React, Vue, Svelte) I like it the most.
+TL;DR: Because out of the four options (Angular, React, Vue, Svelte) it's the one I like it the most.

-Actually before forking this project, I started developing an app with Angular and while I personally loved the dev experience, Angular is pretty **HEAVY**, on top of that, the community isn't as big as Vue's or React's.
-Which left me to consider either Vue or React, and while React is the most popular of the three, it simply didn't _feel_ right.
+Actually before forking this project, I started developing an app with Angular and while I personally loved the dev experience, I have to admit that it's pretty heavy (but then again, I have a pretty dated laptop), on top of that, the community isn't as big as Vue's or React's.
+Which left me with either Vue or React, and while React is the most popular of the four, it simply didn't _feel_ right.
+Svelte, while promising, the ecosystem is still not there yet.

 **For such a small app, why does it use so much CPU?**